-The Peloponnese is located just 120 km west of Athens, which in turn is well served by international airlines, getting to this historical destination has never been so easy.
+The Peloponnese is located just 120 km west of Athens, which in turn is well served by international airlines.
+Consequently, getting to this historical destination has never been easier.

 Falling in Love with the Peloponnese, Greece